Baramulla: From Uri and Muzaffarabad

 The 123 km road from Muzaffarabad to Baramulla runs along the Jhelum River.
 On the Pakistani side, it is known as "Srinagar Road."
 Starting from Domel Bridge, Muzaffarabad and ending at the Chaktothi-Uri Border Crossing at LOC It crosses the Line of Control and passes through Uri, 45 km west of Baramulla as National Highway NH-1.
 The first 5 km of the road from Uri to Baramulla does not run along the river, but the remaining 40 km is scenic, passing wooded mountainsides and cliffs.
 The road was reopened in 2005 for controlled travel by bus but again closed in 2019.

 From Kupwara via Watergam

 Baramulla is connected to Kupwara by National Highway NH-701 a 130-km road from Baramulla to Tangdhar passing through towns of Watergam and Handwara.
 The distance from Baramulla to Watergam is 15 km whereas from Baramulla to Handwara is 29 km.
 The distance from Kupwara to Baramulla is 47 km.

 Air

 Sheikh-ul-Alam International Airport at Srinagar is the nearest airport, 60 km southeast; The Jammu Airport, in the winter capital of the state.

 Train

-Baramulla is the last station on the 119 km-long Banihal-Srinagar-Baramulla railway line, opened in October 2009, connecting with Srinagar, Qazigund and Banihal across the Pir Panjal mountains through the 11.2 km-long Banihal railway tunnel.
-The Jammu–Baramulla line is planned to connect with the Indian Railways Network.
+Baramulla is the last station on the 119 km-long Baramulla-Srinagar-Banihal-Sangaldan railway line, opened partially in October 2009 and later extended, connecting with Srinagar, Qazigund and Banihal across the Pir Panjal mountains through the 11.2 km-long Banihal railway tunnel.
+This railway track is planned to connect with the Indian Railways Network through Chenab Rail Bridge.

 The nearest railway terminus for long-distance trains is Katra, about 276 km south.